What is American Mahjong?

 Ready to Practice?

-Play today's Mini Mahj puzzle and test your skills against the same tiles and wall as every other player.
+Play today's Mini Mahj challenge and put the rules into action against the same tiles as every other player.